MorrisCastro04/holbertonschool-higher_level_programming/python-inheritance/README.md

 task 7: Write a class BaseGeometry (based on 6-base_geometry.py)

 task 8: Write a class Rectangle that inherits from BaseGeometry (7-base_geometry.py)

+task 9: add the method area and the method to use print